leonkt/zotero-memento/README.md

 # zotero-memento
 ## To Install
+Go to RELEASES and follow the instructions there.
+If that doesn't work then follow the instructions below.

 Download this repo as .ZIP and extract.
 Then, go INTO the folder zotero-memento-master and compress the files INSIDE that folder (not the folder itself) into a .ZIP file.
 Change the extension of this newly created .ZIP file to .XPI.
 In Zotero, click Tools > Addons.
 Then press the Gear in the top-right corner, select "Install Add-Ons", and select the .XPI file.
 Restart Zotero to let the extension take effect.